 - Peer support sessions led by Dr Mamta Gautam: Daily Zoom call with Dr. Gautam, an Ottawa psychiatrist who specializes in physician health, 4 pm EST. No commitment, drop in as often as you want for as long as you want.
 This is peer support, not psychiatric care.
 Email for further information firstname.lastname@example.org

-- Drop in 30 min MD Mindfulness Sessions.
-Optional discussion to follow.
-Every Mon/Tues/Wed/Thurs at 8:00 p.m.
+- Pause4Providers: Drop in 30 min Mindfulness Sessions.
+Open to all healthcare workers, staff and professionals Optional discussion to follow.
+Every Tuesdays and Thursdays at 8:30 p.m.

 - Medical Student virtual drop-in Session: The Student Affairs Office will be offering a weekly virtual group support session with Dr Kay-Anne Haykal and the SAO counsellors for all medical students.
 This is an optional drop-in session to discuss any general concerns during this pandemic with the SAO.
 Counselling and psychotherapy will not be provided during those sessions although students can continue to book their individual counselling sessions with the counsellors.
 The link to those sessions will be provided shortly on the SAO Facebook page as well as through the SAO student advisors and the Aesculapian society.